 Restoration projects that have been completed around the Bay have already created hundreds of full and part time jobs.
 Restoration of former salt ponds at the Green Island Unit in southern Napa created over 50 full- and part-time positions between 2007 and 2008.
 Wetland restoration projects create jobs from project planning through implementation: building flood levees, transporting sediment, growing and planting native plants, constructing new bicycle and walking paths, as well as designing projects before they are built, and maintaining and monitoring sites into the future.

-Provisions ensure that projects are funded in each of the San Francisco Bay Area's nine counties.
-Revenue will be allocated to projects throughout the region, with 50% of funds allocated to the four Bay Area regions in proportion to each region's share of the Bay Area's population, as determined in the 2010 census, and 50% allocated without regard to county.
+Measure AA requires that grant funds be distributed to projects throughout the region, with 50% of funds allocated to the four Bay Area regions in proportion to each region's share of the Bay Area's population, as determined in the 2010 census, and 50% allocated without regard to location.
 The minimum percentages that will be allocated to each of the four Bay Area regions are listed below:

 - North Bay (Sonoma, Marin, Napa and Solano Counties) = 9% minimum allocation;